 There is a third way to make something happen.

-Until recently, social production was limited in scale: Shirky gives picnics and bowling leagues as examples.
+Until recently, the scale of social production was limited.
+Shirky gives picnics and bowling leagues as examples.
 What has changed is that internet technologies now give us inexpensive and effective means for group coordination and cooperation.
 This allows us to aggregate the free time of many people in ad hoc groups that come together for mutual benefit to work on “tasks we find interesting, important, or urgent”.
 Examples of social production include Wikipedia, Linux, and countless community-run online forums.

 Traditional conference culture restricts the provider of session content to presenters.
 Social production culture, on the other hand, supports appropriate openness, sharing, and participation as a norm.
 When events adopt a social production culture, attendees become participants, involved not only in their own learning but also in the learning of their peers.
 Everyone benefits from the increased pool of resources, and the opportunity to shape what happens during the event.
 This adds real value to each attendee’s experience and also to the event’s civic value, i.e. the effect of the event on the world outside it.